ZachLavinci23/Solana-Payment-Verification-System/README.md

 Constructor and Configuration:
 ```
 constructor(config = {}) {
-  // Default to devnet, but can use mainnet-beta for production
   this.network = config.network || 'devnet';
   this.connection = new Connection(clusterApiUrl(this.network), 'confirmed');

-  // Store mapping of user_id to payment addresses and amounts
   this.pendingPayments = {};

-  // Main treasury wallet to receive all payments
   this.treasuryWallet = config.treasuryWallet;

-  // Verify this is a valid Solana address
   if (!this.treasuryWallet) {
     throw new Error('Treasury wallet public key is required');
   }